-I miss having him walk me to the car
+I miss having him walk me to the

 and you know I didn't need that.

-I miss knowing he'd drive to pick me up
+I miss knowing he'd drive to pick

-when I was stranded, no matter when or where.
+when I was stranded, no matter

 And one time I really needed him.